 This tutorial guides you in setting up a system for collecting Tweets.
-Not in Apache Spark or Apache Flink, but just in Python.
+Not in Apache Spark or Apache Flink, but just in Python + Tweepy.
 In many use cases, just a single computing node can collect enough Tweets to draw decent conclusions.
 In future blog posts, I will explain how to collect Tweets using a cluster (and with either Apache Spark or Apache Flink).
 But for now, lets focus on a simple Pythonic harvester!
+If you are interested in scraping a website, you should definitely read this article.

 How can we use machine learning to predict stockprices?
 In this tutorial we will make Python scripts for doing sentiment analysis on Tweets and it is explained how to use it for making predictions.